 SAY When you see the words GO ON at the bottom of the page, go on to the next page.
 When you come to the word STOP, do not turn the page.
-You may go back and check your work, but do not go on until I tell you to do so.
+You may go back and check your work, but do not go beyond the word STOP until I tell you to do so.